 Voluntary, community and social enterprises

-&lt;sup>12 Measured against a 2020 baseline
+12

 Focus area: supply chain integrity (continued)

 Reducing our Scope 3 carbon emissions The goods and services we purchased in 2023, represented 86% of our Scope 3 carbon emissions, and included hard to decarbonise products like concrete, steel and aggregates.
 As we do not directly control these emissions, this area is our biggest challenge and that is why we have set an ambitious, but realistic target of reducing these emissions by 25% by 2030.
-To meet this target, we are focusing our efforts on three key groups: Our procurement teams - responsible for the day-to-day selection of our supply chain partners for the products and services we buy, this group are growing their sustainability knowledge through the roll-out of training that helps them to consider carbon alongside other factors when making decisions.
+To meet this target, we are focussing our efforts on three key groups: Our procurement teams - responsible for the day-to-day selection of our supply chain partners for the products and services we buy, this group are growing their sustainability knowledge through the roll-out of training that helps them to consider carbon alongside other factors when making decisions.
 Using our sustainability heatmap tool, they have identified the partners that can have the biggest impact on reducing our Scope 3 carbon emissions and are working on initiatives including Cement 2 Zero - a trial of the world's first zero emissions cement at an industrial scale.
-Our Scope 3 carbon emissions in 2023 (tCO2e)
+Our Scope 3 carbon emissions in 2023 (tCO, e)